Want to learn how to do it? Head on over to Real Life Deals and check it out. While you are there, explore and find some great money saving tips.

 My first post appears here Mess For Less Idea of the Week

-Sugar and Spice that involved play-doh, pasta and cheerios.
+Sugar and Spice that involved play dough, pasta and cheerios.
 Doesn't that sound yummy?
-Okay, so you don't eat the pasta or the play-doh, but you can eat the cereal when you are done.
+Okay, so you don't eat the pasta or the play dough, but you can eat the cereal when you are done.
 I didn't have cheerios (what kind of mom am I?) but I did have fruit loops and they worked just as well.
 My kids were so proud of how high they made their fruit loop towers.
 For more fun ideas check out 18 Fine Motor Activities for Preschoolers.

 For this activity you will need some empty plastic bottles, tempera paint, and paper.
 I wanted some variety so I used a one liter, two liter and pint bottle.